 If you believe you are covered by the Fair Labor Standards Act and are entitled to overtime pay you haven't received, a simple investigation can help you recover your unpaid wages.
 You may also be able to claim additional damages from your employer if he or she is guilty of illegal or fraudulent actions.

-The first step to claiming unpaid overtime wages will involve filing an official complaint with your local Department of Labor office.
-You may also decide to file a civil claim with the Florida state court system.
+If your employer does not pay you overtime wages, claim unpaid overtime wages by filing an official complaint with your local Department of Labor office.
+You may also file a civil claim with the Florida state court system.
 Filing a lawsuit against your employer can help you claim unpaid overtime wages in Florida.
-In either case, you may benefit from the help of unpaid overtime attorneys in South Florida.
+In either case, you may benefit from the help of unpaid overtime attorneys in South Florida with years of experience in employment law.

 If you believe your employer or past employer owes you overtime wages, contact Remer & Georges-Pierre, PLCC Law Firm at (305) 416-5000 for a Free Consultation.